-Right now, the national rate for motorcycle deaths from accidents is 28 times higher than car accidents involving other vehicles.
+Right now, the national rate for motorcycle accident deaths from accidents is 28 times higher than car accidents involving other vehicles.

 Since 1997, the rate of motorcycles involved in accidents that resulted in fatalities has doubled.